NVIDIA/aistore/memsys/README.md

 ```
 The example above shows initialization that ignores errors - in particular, insifficient minimum required memory (see the previous section).

-Alternaitvely, MMSA can be initialized *not* to panic on errors:
+Alternatively, MMSA can be initialized *not* to panic on errors:
 ```go
 	 mm.Init(true /* panic on error */)
 ```